chinedufn/dipa/book/src/introduction.md

 https://docs.rs/loom/0.4.1/loom/ .
 The background then solution
 format is nice.

-Dipa is focused on making it easy to delta encode Rust data structures.
+dipa is focused on making it easy to delta encode Rust data structures.

 Traditionally, efficient delta compression of data structures required a fair bit of hand written code.
 As your data structures grew.

-Dipa solves this problem by generating your delta compression code for you.
+dipa solves this problem by generating your delta compression code for you.

 No flexibility is lost.
-In the most advanced cases where you need custom behavior, Dipa exposes traits that you can implement for types that have special application specific needs.
+In the most advanced cases where you need custom behavior, dipa exposes traits that you can implement for types that have special application specific needs.

 ## Use Cases

-Some applications that might use Dipa include multiplayer networked games and simulations, real time data views or any other application where you're syncing state between a server and one or more clients.
+Some applications that might use dipa include multiplayer networked games and simulations, real time data views or any other application where you're syncing state between a server and one or more clients.

-Note that Dipa itself does not know anything about networks or contain any networking related code.
+Note that dipa itself does not know anything about networks or contain any networking related code.

-Dipa is only focused on enabling the diffing and patching of Rust data structures.
+dipa is only focused on enabling the diffing and patching of Rust data structures.

 ## Quick Start

-The key feature of Dipa is the `#[derive(DiffPatch)]` macro that allows you to implement delta compression without the tedious and hard to maintain process of writing the necessary data structures and logic by hand.
+The key feature of dipa is the `#[derive(DiffPatch)]` macro that allows you to implement delta compression without the tedious and hard to maintain process of writing the necessary data structures and logic by hand.

-Here's a quick look at Dipa in action.
+Here's a quick look at dipa in action.

 ```rust
 use dipa::DiffPatch;